Over 40 ideas for keeping kids entertained indoors in Abu Dhabi

-A superb actvitiy to keep the kids active, even in the hottest months.
+A superb activity to keep the kids active, even in the hottest months.
 You will find CLYMB attached to Yas Mall (at Ferrari World end).

 Dubai Parks & Resorts (Legoland, Motiongate and Bollywood Park)

-I would also include Dubai Parks and Resorts on this Abu Dhabi list.
-Although technically over the border in Dubai (see current border crossing rules here), they are less than an hours drive away for most (and it looks like the domestic border crossing point is gone for good!
+We’ve also included Dubai Parks and Resorts on this Abu Dhabi list.
+Although technically over the border in Dubai, they are less than an hour’s drive away for most (and it looks like the domestic border crossing point is gone for good!